bcgov/fams3/README.md

 | RABBITMQ__PORT | no | RabbitMq Port |
 | RABBITMQ__USERNAME | no | RabbitMq UserName |
 | RABBITMQ__PASSWORD | no | RabbitMq Password |

+### Search Adapters Events

+#### MatchFound

+When the Adapter found a match for a particular person

+#### Person Search Accepted

+When a person Search is accepted, meaning it has sufficient information to conduct a search.

+#### Person Search Rejected

+When a person Search does not meet the minimal requirement for the adapter to conduct a search.

+#### Person Search Failed

+When the adpater throws an unknown exception.

 ## DynamicAdapter